digithree/IBNIZ/readme.md

 ### Video output

 Working video output to file is a priority.
-So far this works but with a very low framerate, depending on how much work the virtual machine is doing, i.e. the complexity of the current program.
+So far this works but with a ~~very low~~ **now improved** framerate, depending on how much work the virtual machine is doing, i.e. the complexity of the current program.

 The the following to output live to a file vid.avi with no audio: